 Take it slow.
-Just as investors encounter numerous unprofessional real estate agents, agents deal with big-talking amateur investors who give them the run around.
-Don’t come into the relationship promising 10 deals per year and trying to use those hypothetical deals as incentive for the agent to lower their commissions on house #1.
+Just as investors encounter numerous unprofessional real estate agents, agents deal with big-talking amateur investors who give them the runaround.
+Don’t come into the relationship promising 10 deals per year and trying to use those hypothetical deals as an incentive for the agent to lower their commissions on house #1.
 It may scare a great agent away.
 Take it one deal at a time.

 Be loyal.
 Unless your operation is big enough to need multiple agents, don’t use more than one.
 Working with investors takes a lot more time and energy than working with normal home buyers.
 It isn’t fair or ethical to expect agents to be working for you if you don’t plan to use them for your next deal.
 They aren’t volunteers.
-Unfortunately, many investors do this so agents have learned not to waste too much time in one client especially if they get the impression they aren’t the only agent.
+Unfortunately, many investors do this so agents have learned not to waste too much time on one client especially if they get the impression they aren’t the only agent.
 Tell the agent that you aren’t working with anyone else and even consider signing a buyer-broker agreement.
 It will give them the green light to start spending many hours helping you without fear of no compensation.

 Take these tips and venture out into the scary world of talking to real estate agents.
 Happy interviewing!
 Make sure to check back and tell us which strategies worked best for you.